-This is called the Beauty Water Shower Purification System (available at jonathanproduct.com) and seeing as I’ve been obsessed with it for years, I was overjoyed when they sent me one to try.
 It's a two-step filter that takes out chlorine, synthetic chemicals and heavy metals, replacing them with healthy, pH-balanced potassium ions.
 Both skin and hair feel softer and hair colour lasts longer—hooray!
-It’s $95 and should last about six months or so… but you can also check out your local Home Depot or hardware store for similar options.
+It should last about six months or so.

 Although they come in all kinds of shades, in this situation your hairdresser will be using one with a violet or blue base (same principle as the shampoo) to brighten and restore your colour.
 Expect to pay around $40+.

-You can also do the toner thing at home, thanks to a couple of products from our friends at L'Oréal Paris, who make the Colorist Secret Brass Banisher…
+You can also do the toner thing at home, thanks to this brass-eliminating product from our friends at L'Oréal Paris:

-Both are ammonia-free and can be safely used in between colourings... but just to warn you, reviews are mixed (and that's why I chickened out of trying the L’Oréal Paris one myself).
-You’ll definitely want to check out Makeup Alley here and here before you take the plunge, because some peeps are saying "I LOVED IT!" and others "HOLY CRAP THIS SUCKS!"
-It's hard to say whether it was a user execution thing, or if the prodz might produce iffy results on certain hair colours... so I'll leave it with you to decide.
-Because I like to give you options!
+It's ammonia-free and can be safely used in between colourings... but just to warn you, reviews are mixed (and that's why I chickened out of trying it myself).
+You may want to check out Makeup Alley before you take the plunge, because some peeps are saying "I LOVED IT!" and others "HOLY CRAP THIS SUCKS!"
+It's hard to say whether it was a user execution thing, or if the product might produce iffy results on certain hair colours... so I'll leave it with you to decide.

 Are you a fellow blonderexic?